caszhou/helm-charts/README.md

 you can use static pv or dynamic pv, more details please see https://kubernetes.io/docs/concepts/storage/persistent-volumes/

 # About cluster chart
-after one pod is restarted, the cluster cannot be used.
+after one pod restarted, the cluster cannot be used, so now iotdb cluster on k8s is not ready for prod.